HashtagHaschka/Workshop/README.md

-# AOM-Workshop 2025: Addressing endogeneity in observational data models with Copula-based methods
+# Workshop: Addressing endogeneity in observational data models with Copula-based methods

 ### Link to R code for copula-based endogeneity corrections (with examples)
 https://github.com/HashtagHaschka/Copula-based-endogeneity-corrections